Risk-aware stochastic scheduling of multi-market energy storage systems

 For BESS, the former setting can be used determine the optimal dispatch for a flexible power purchasing agreement, while the latter setting can be used in live energy trading.
 The risk-reward trade-off, proportion of market participation, and choice of recourse variables are explored in both systems.
 The key contributions of this study are:

-\begin{itemize} \item A risk-constrained stochastic optimization framework is proposed for the general class of energy storage systems. \item Multiple market participation is explored in the risk-constrained stochastic optimization context. \item The framework is applied to a novel IHS case study (design and scheduling) and a BESS (scheduling-only) benchmarks. \item Use of the framework is shown in yearly optimization (open loop) and rolling horizon (closed loop) settings. \end{itemize}
+\begin{itemize} \item A CVaR-constrained two-stage stochastic optimization framework is proposed for storage assets that explicitly accounts for downside risk arising from intertemporal state coupling (e.g., in state-of-charge or hydrogen inventory). \item Coordinated participation of storage in coupled day-ahead and intraday markets is modelled, showing how commitments and recourse decisions interact with physical storage constraints. \item The framework is deployed on an integrated hydrogen system for joint design and operation under price risk as well as a battery energy storage system used for multi-market arbitrage under downside risk constraints. \item The approach is shown to support both long-term planning and rolling-horizon operation, including quantitative evaluation of flexible power purchasing agreement structures through delayed price observation. \end{itemize}